 - Two main stakeholder groups interact with the PROSPR network.
 The PROSPR Consulting Committee (PCC) provides guidance on the goals and progress of the PROSPR network, and the PROSPR Information Network (PIN) is designed to help disseminate information from the PROSPR network to various government agencies and other relevant institutions.

-- The PCC includes Vicki Benard (CDC), Tim Church (U. of Minnesota), G. Scott Gazelle (MGH), Jennifer Malin (Wellpoint), Jennifer Croswell (AHRQ), Heidi Nelson (OHSU), David Ransohoff (UNC), Steve Taplin (NCI).
-Cheryl DeAguiar is the NCI Point of Contact for the PCC.
+- The PCC includes Vicki Benard (CDC), David Chambers (NCI), Tim Church (U. of Minnesota), G. Scott Gazelle (MGH), Jennifer Malin (Wellpoint), Jennifer Croswell (AHRQ), Heidi Nelson (OHSU), David Ransohoff (UNC).

 Return to "PROSPR Organization Chart".